Maxim-91/Lab3/README.md

-Complete the tasks from the material "Reference of tips and examples for C++Builder" from the section "System" - 1-6 and "Screen and desktop" - 1-4.
+Task: Complete the tasks from the material "Reference of tips and examples for C++Builder" from the section "System" - 1-6 and "Screen and desktop" - 1-4.

 Result: